The Magic Key: Broadcast

 It ran on the BBC Schools strand on BBC Two from 2000 to 2008 and it was also on the CBBC strand on BBC One strand from October 2000 to March 2001.
 It also aired on CBBC Channel's Class TV strand in 2003 and again in 2007.
 It also ran during the BBC Learning Zone late night strand between August and September and again in December 2006.
 A Welsh version titled Yr Allwedd Hud was broadcast on the S4C Ysgolion strand from 2001 to 2004.

 Episodes

-Merchandise/Home Media
+Merchandise and home media

 To coincide with the TV series, Oxford University Press published a series of books based on the episodes in 2000.

 HIT Entertainment released six VHS tapes of the series.
-The first two – "Troll Talk and Other Stories" and "The Rook King and Other Stories" were released on October 30, 2000.
+The first two – "Troll Talk and Other Stories" and "The Rook King and Other Stories" were released on 30 October 2000.
 The other three – "Capital Letters And Full Stops".
-"Adjectives And Labels", and "Sentences And Questions", were released on September 24, 2001, and were aimed to teach children the basics of the English language.
+"Adjectives And Labels", and "Sentences And Questions", were released on 24 September 2001, and were aimed to teach children the basics of the English language.
 Another VHS titled "The Flying Circus and Other Stories" was released in the same year, 2001.
-HIT would later release all 26 episodes on a two-disc box set on September 11, 2006.
+HIT would later release all 26 episodes on a two-disc box set on 11 September 2006.